kkdt/eztemplate/README.md

 # eztemplate

->I have a document that I manually fill in on a regular basis - print it out, fill in the necessary blanks, and then finally give it to clients.
-This project facilitates my use-case for automatically generating a PDF document based on a template and a set dictionary.
+>I have a document that I manually fill in on a regular basis - print it out, fill in the necessary blanks, and then finally give it to the intended person.
+This project facilitates my use-case for generating a PDF document based on a template and a set dictionary.

 ## Overview
 This project comprises of 3 modules that provide a way for the user to generate a PDF document from a template and a dictionary.
 The modules: